othelarian/webapp_manager/Readme.md

 * with the 'compile' subcommand you just have to specify the 'FILE', and if you want, a 'OUTPUT', and if you can, an '--optimized', to generate your final index.html, without using the GUI
 * with the 'serve' subcommand you can go no-GUI, but with the same options

+### IMPORTANT: Priorities

+Compile > Serve > Gui

+Because Gui is coming without a subcommand, as the default behavior, and 'compile' is the most specific mode.

 ## TODO

 * args of the 'compile' and the 'serve' subcommands